Soothing tea made fresh.

 © 2015 Jill Spencer

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on June 29, 2017:
+Rachel Koski Nielsen from from PA, now homesteading in MN on June 29, 2017:

 Hi Jill!
 I love lemon balm, so thanks for the recipes!
 I didn't know you could be so much less careful about over-harvesting it.
 Good to know I can stop babying it like I do oregano and lavender!